 For the first time in Scotland we’re on a good, large road.

-The Far North train line runs alongside us, turning into the Aberdeen line.
+The Far North train line runs alongside us, later turning into the Aberdeen Line.

-I had heard a good story once that train drivers are unofficially instructed to go full speed whenever they run alongside a main road.
+I had heard a good story once that train drivers are unofficially instructed to go full speed whenever they run alongside a main road, just to goad the car drivers.
 I hope it’s true.

 As another ScotRail express flies past our slogged-out van, they really don’t need to flaunt rail’s superiority with us.

 We lumber and toil up the steep climbs of the road as it passes through the Cairngorms.
 The previously completely empty road suddenly filling up behind us, snaking back with obviously annoyed, slow-moving traffic.
-This is worse going than tiny roads of the Highlands.
+No hooting though, which surprises Giristroula

-At Birnam Wood we pass the point where Macbeth met his witches and everything to me seems fair and nothing foul, as we advance through Perthshire on our way to Stirling.
+At Birnam Wood we pass the point where Macbeth met his witches, and everything to me seems fair and nothing foul as we advance through Perthshire on our way down to Stirling.

-From Culloden to Bannockburn, from the low point of Scottish history to the high, in one day.
-The sky blushing purple and pink in the summer dusk as we roll into Stirling town.
+From Culloden to Bannockburn – from the low point of Scottish history to the high – in one day.
+And the sky blushing purple and pink in the summer dusk as we roll into Stirling town.